Eric Ayuk

 Eric Ayuk Mbu (born February 17, 1997) is a Cameroonian footballer who plays as a winger.

-Playing career
+Club career

 Youth

 Ayuk played football while attending Lycée Bilingue de Yaoundé in his native Cameroon.
 In June 2012, he moved to Thailand as part of a program to introduce young Camaroonian players to a professional environment.
 Joining Buriram United of Thai Premier League and playing with its academy and reserve teams for the rest of 2012 and 2013.